-The Emergency Medical Technician (EMT) Education Program is conducted on campus twice each year in the summer and fall semesters.
+The Emergency Medical Technician (EMT) Education Program is conducted on campus three times each year, twice in the summer and once in the fall semesters.
 The May class begins the Monday following the conclusion of spring semester classes and ends in June.
 The second summer session begins the third week in June.
 The fall class begins in October and ends in November.
 This schedule allows for students interested in furthering their pre-hospital emergency medical education by enrolling in the Paramedic Education Programs that begin in January and August.

 The course consists of 184 hours of classroom time that includes classroom and lab education sessions.
 The student must also schedule, outside of class time, two in-hospital emergency department rotation where they will observe and assist with the assessment and management of 15 different patients.
 Students who successfully complete this program are immediately eligible to take the National Registry of EMTs computer based certification examination that leads to full certification at the EMT level in the State of Iowa, as well as with the National Registry of EMTs.

 Register for the 2016 EMT Education Program

 - Full-time class schedule conducted during the day by instructional specialists in pre-hospital emergency medical education.

 - Approximately five weeks in duration allows rapid completion of education.

-- EMT Education Programs are scheduled twice a year just before the EMSLRC Paramedic Education Programs.
+- EMT Education Programs are scheduled three times a year just before the EMSLRC Paramedic Education Programs.
 Upon successful completion of the EMT Education Program and if interested, students will be considered for the University of Iowa's Paramedic Education Program.